 Indeed, AC, indeed.

 Since Anna Nicole passed on to the great grotto in the sky, more than 42 U.S. soldiers have died in Iraq and Afghanistan.
 More than 1000 Iraqis have been killed by violence that permeates every inch of that broken country.

 And when Fox News’ Josh Gibson calls reporters like Cooper “snobs” for complaining about the sensationalist media coverage of Smith’s death, it makes me long for the day when the death of a celebrity – no matter how trivial – was news.
-Smith was no Gerald Ford, Ronald Reagan or Saddam Hussein, figures whose deaths garnered significant headlines amid the bloodshed in the
+Smith was no Gerald Ford, Ronald Reagan or Saddam Hussein, figures whose deaths garnered significant headlines amid the bloodshed in the Middle East.

 So there’s not much spin to complain about here.
 More the habit of the media to latch on to anything that might make headlines.
 You could say Fox’s Gibson is spinning NewsCorp’s line by ragging on Fox’s whipping boy du jour, Cooper.
 You could complain about Judge Larry Seidlin’s irritating grabbing of the spotlight while a family, albeit a dysfunctional one, mourns.
 You could wish they’d just, for once, leave Anna Nicole alone.